flexa-script/interpreter-prealpha1/README.md

 ## Rules

 ### Arrays
-- If an array don't have your size defined, it can be assigned and reassigned of all sizes.
-Altought must respect the dimension.
 - If an array has your size defined in declaration, it can just assigned and reassigned with a same size and dimension array expression.

 ### Types